Pain During Ovulation

 Vitamin D

 Vitamin D isn't exactly a direct pain relief tool, but ensuring your vitamin D levels are healthy is essential to hormone balance and can influence pain related to the menstrual cycle.
-Low vitamin D levels are linked to a higher risk of menstrual pain because they can increase prostaglandin production.
+Low vitamin D16 levels are linked to a higher risk of menstrual pain because they can increase prostaglandin production.

 It’s difficult to get your full requirement of Vitamin D from food alone, so a combination of safe sun exposure and supplementation can help get you there.
 It's ideal to know your baseline vitamin D levels so you can supplement accordingly, but generally, 4000 IU daily is typically a safe place to start.